-LG: Optimus L Series sales have crossed the 15 million markAlex Wagner - Senior News Editor
+LG: Optimus L Series sales have crossed the 15 million markAlex Wagner - Deputy Managing Editor, News Desk

 LG's had a pretty busy week so far, introducing the new Optimus L Series II devices on Monday and then the 5.5-inch Optimus G Pro a day later.
 The company is wrapping up the week with another big announcement today, revealing that its Optimus L Series of smartphones has now surpassed sales of 15 million units to date.
 That means that 5 million Optimus L Series devices have been sold in the two months since it announced that the L Series had crossed the 10 million sold milestone, with LG touting that it sold one Optimus L Series unit every second during that two-month span.